2024-2025 Academic Catalog

 Film Studies

-Select four courses from: 212
+Select three courses from: 112

 Classic American Film